uedvt359/tcs-garr/README.md

 ## Installation

-You can install the TCS-GARR client in a virtual environment or via `pipx`.
+You can install the TCS-GARR client in a virtual environment using `pip` or via `pipx`.

 ### Virtual Environment